Fractional Leadership vs. Consulting: What’s the Difference?

 Fractional leadership is the better fit when you:

-When Shane steps into a fractional COO or CSO role, he’s not standing on the sidelines.
-He’s leading initiatives, making calls, and working shoulder-to-shoulder with executive teams to ensure progress is both immediate and sustainable.
+When Shane steps into a fractional COO or Chief Strategy Officer role, he’s not standing on the sidelines.
+He’s leading initiatives, making operational calls, and working shoulder-to-shoulder with executive teams to ensure progress is immediate and sustainable.

 The Bottom Line

-Both consulting and fractional leadership bring value—but they serve different needs.
-Consulting gives you analysis and recommendations.
-Fractional leadership gives you embedded execution and decision-making.
+Both consulting and fractional leadership bring value — but they serve different needs.
+Consulting provides expert analysis and direction.
+Fractional leadership delivers execution, leadership continuity, and results.

 The smartest organizations don’t see it as an either/or.
-Many leaders begin with consulting to gain clarity, then move into fractional leadership when they need someone to actually carry the ball across the goal line.
+Many begin with executive consulting to gain clarity, then transition into fractional leadership when they need embedded leadership and operational execution.

 If your organization is at an inflection point and you’re weighing the choice between consulting and fractional leadership, Shane Kinkennon can help you decide what fits.
-He’s led in both capacities, and he knows when leaders need an advisor—and when they need an embedded executive who rolls up their sleeves and leads from within.
+He’s led in both capacities — as a consultant and as a fractional executive — and he knows when leaders